Siastra/ImageManagement/README.md

 # ImageManagement
-A small image management PHP application
+A small image management PHP application, basically a small social network.

 ## How to set up

-- You only have to change
+- In the **config.json** file you only have to change
      * the email, from which the password-reset-mail comes
      * the database user
      * the database password
+     * the database name